Excel NORMSINV (Table of Contents)

 How to Use NORMSINV Formula in Excel?

-In Microsoft excel, the NORMSINV built-in function is categorized under statistical function, which is shown in the below screenshot (where it will calculate the inverse of the normal cumulative distribution for a given probability).
+Microsoft Excel categorizes the NORMSINV built-in function under the statistical function.
+This is illustrated in the screenshot below, which calculates the inverse of the normal cumulative distribution for a given probability.

 - Go to Formulas Menu.